intsystems/BMM/lab4/Readme.md

 4. Build multiple (not less than 10) 1-layer neural networks for a dataset using bagging.
 Make a weighted ensemble of the models.
 Train ensemble weights in different regimes:
     - Using Softmax
-    - Using softmax with lowering temperature
+    - Using Gumbel-softmax with lowering temperature

 Visualize the performance of the ensembler from the optimization iteration.
-Visualize the weights of the ensemble.
+Visualize the weights of the ensemble with dependence on the optimization iteration.

 5. [Kovaleva Maria] Demonstrate the lottery ticket hypothesis.
 Train a 3-layer network on a CIFAR-10.
 For p=[10, 20, ...
 90] select multiple subnetworks with p% of parameters.
 And retrain them.
 For each percentage select the network with best performance.
 Visualize performance depndency on p.